SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 ## semantic relations

-»⟮A lexemic relation⟯« (has polysemy) is ⟮a relationship between⟯ two lexemic units l1, l2 characterized by a semantic relation between their sememes.
+»⟮A lexemic relation⟯« (has polysemy) is ⟮a relationship between⟯ ⟮two ＿lexemic units＿ l1, l2⟯ characterized by ⟮＿a semantic relation＿⟯ between ⟮c_;their ＿sememes＿⟯.
-»⟮A lexemic relatant⟯« (my term) is a lexemic unit in a lexemic relation.
+»⟮A lexemic relatant⟯« (my term) is ⟮＿a lexemic unit＿⟯ ⟮in ＿a lexemic relation＿⟯.
-»⟮A semantic relatio⟯«n (uncommon definition) is the relationship between two sememes.
+»⟮A semantic relation⟯« (uncommon definition) is the relationship between two sememes.
 »⟮A *nym⟯« is a ⟮＿lexemic unit＿⟯ which has a certain semantic relation with another given lexemic unit.

 ### same meaning/pronunciation/spelling